MicrosoftDocs/power-automate-docs/articles/desktop-flows/pad-architecture.md

 1. The machine registration request is sent by the desktop application to the Power Automate cloud services.
 The request contains the newly generated machine's public key.
 This key is stored along with the machine registration in the cloud.

 1. When the request completes, the machine is successfully registered and appears in the Power Automate web portal as a resource that can be managed.
-However, the machine cannot be used by a flow until a connection to it's established.
+However, the machine cannot be used by a flow until a connection to it is established.

 1. To establish a Power Automate Desktop connection in the web portal, users must select an available machine and provide the username and password credentials of the account to use to run the desktop flow.

     Users can select any previously registered machine, including machines that have been shared with them.
 When a connection is saved, the credentials are encrypted using the public key associated with the machine and stored in this encrypted form.

    The cloud service is storing the encrypted user credentials for the machine.
 However, it can't decrypt the credentials because the private key only exists on the desktop machine.
 The user can delete this connection at any point, and the stored encrypted credentials will also be deleted.

 1. When a desktop flow is run from the cloud, it uses a previously established connection selected in the **Run a flow built with Power Automate Desktop**  action.